Snow Queen vs Marble Queen Pothos (Key Differences to Know)

 If you use high-quality potting soil, fertilizer is not often necessary, especially for the snow queen.
 However, feeding your plants once per month during the active growing season (March through October) can help them grow strong.

 Use a houseplant fertilizer diluted to half-strength, and always give plenty of water whenever you fertilize.
-This liquid formula from The Grow Co. is a good choice.

 8. Susceptibility to Diseases and Pests